-"If you don't fly first class… your kids most definitely will…"
+"If you don't fly first class, your kids will."

 That's the quote displayed in the California home office of Fidelity Financial Consultant and Vice President Tiffany Myers.

 "For many affluent people, spending money on themselves or treating themselves to a first class vacation is not something that comes naturally—even when they know they can certainly afford it," says Myers.